centiservice/mats3/docs/developing/TransactionsAndRedeliveries.md

 ## Redeliveries

-For ActiveMQ, the redelivery policy per default constitute 1 delivery attempt, and 5 redelivery attempts, for a total of 6 attempts.
-It is worth understanding that these redelivery attempts per default is performed _on the client/consumer side_.
-The rationale for this is to uphold the message order, so that no older message will be delivered before the youngest/earliest message is delivered.
-This means that the StageProcessor (the thread) that got a poison message will "stutter" on that message until it either works out, or the message is DLQed.
+For ActiveMQ, the redelivery policy _per default_ constitute 1 delivery attempt, and 6 redelivery attempts, for a total of 7 attempts.
+It is worth understanding that these redelivery attempts _per default_ is performed _on the client/consumer side_, blocking further deliveries until the message either is handled, or DLQed.
+The rationale for this is to uphold the message order, so that no later sent message may sneak past an earlier just because the earlier hit a transient error and needed redelivery.
+This means that the StageProcessor (the thread) that got a poison message will " stutter" on that message until it either works out, or the message is DLQed.
 Since there is a delay between each attempt, this will take multiple seconds.
-If you for some reason (typically a coding error upstream of the Mats Flows) end up with a whole bunch of poison messages, this entire Stage, with all its StageProcessors, on all the instances (replicas) of the service, might effectively "stutter" on redelivery attempts while slowly chewing its way through that bunch of poison messages.
+If you for some reason (typically a coding error upstream of the Mats Flows) end up with a whole bunch of poison messages, this entire Stage, with all its StageProcessors, on all the instances ( replicas) of the service, might effectively "stutter" on redelivery attempts while slowly chewing its way through that bunch of poison messages.

 ### Never rely on message order!